CarlaBuongiorno/The-Collector/testing.md

     * This could be Bootstrap applying javascript behind the scenes.
     * Upon more investigation, this was remedied by adding and event listener to listen for a change in the toggle switch and if the field is 'checked', then set or remove the required attribute to the 'price' field.
 3. Deleting a comic would remove it from the 'comics' collection, but the ObjectId would remain in the 'user' collection where it is stored in the 'my_catalogue' field in an array.
-    * Originally, I was only deleting the comic from the 'comics' collection.
+    * Originally, the comic was only being deleted from the 'comics' collection.
-    * To do fix this, I needed to grab the user from the session, get the user from the database using the user from the session, get the user's ID and use the '$pull' command, with the id of the comic, and then remove it from the user's 'my_catalogue'.
+    * To fix this, I needed to grab the user from the session, get the user from the database using the user from the session, get the user's ID and use the '$pull' command, with the ID of the comic, and then remove it from the user's 'my_catalogue'.
-4. The 'Notes' textarea field in Edit Comic would render empty instead of what the user previously filled.
+4. The 'Notes' field within the 'Edit Comic' form, would render empty instead of what the user previously had filled.
     * This was due to the 'id', 'name', and 'for' attributes not being consistent with each other.
-5. Admin could delete another user's comic, but the user's 'my_catalogue' array of comic ids would not be updated.
+5. Admin could delete another user's comic, but the user's 'my_catalogue' array of comic IDs would not be updated.
-    * This first issue was that the function was first deleting the comic, then in the 'if user is admin', trying to find the 'the_collector' from a comic id that no longer existed.
+    * The first issue was that the function was first deleting the comic, then in the 'if user is admin', trying to find the 'the_collector' from a comic id that no longer existed.
-    * Moving the delete functionality to after the IF block brought me a step closer to the fixing this bug.
+    * Moving the delete functionality to after the 'IF' block brought me a step closer to fixing this bug.
-    * The second issue was that I was trying to find the user's collection, in order to update their catalogue, by their '_id' (which I did not have).
+    * The second issue was that I was trying to find the user's collection, in order to update their catalogue, by their 'ID' (which I did not have).
 By substituting this for what I did have ('username'), the issue was resolved.

 ### Known Bugs